InstituteforDiseaseModeling/idmtools/docs/platforms-plugin.rst

 Modify fields metadata at runtime
 `````````````````````````````````

-Now, what happens if we want to change the help text, choices, or default value of a field based on a previously set field.
+Now, what happens if we want to change the help text, choices, or default value of a field based on a previously set field?
 For example, let's consider an example platform where the user needs to specify an endpoint.
 This endpoint needs to be used to retrieve a list of environments and we want the user to choose select one of them.

 .. code-block:: python

     @dataclass(repr=False)
     class MyNewPlatform(IPlatform, CacheEnabled):
-        endpoint: str = field(default="https://myapi.com", metadata={"help": "Enter the URL of the endpoint"})
+        endpoint: str = field(default="https://myapi.com", metadata={"help": "Enter the URL of the endpoint."})
-        environment: str = field(metadata={"help": "Select an environment "})
+        environment: str = field(metadata={"help": "Select an environment."})

 The list of environments is dependent on the endpoint value.
 To achieve this, we need to provide a ``callback`` function to the metadata.
 This function will receive all the previously set user parameters, and will have the opportunity to modify the current field's ``choices``, ``default``, and ``help`` parameters.